How Does WP STAGING Handles WordPress Migration?

 WordPress stores most of its settings in a unique location called the database.
 This data is organized in so-called ‘tables.’
 The same goes for most of the plugins.
 They store the settings in this database.

-A file can be transferred from one location to another by copying it like you copy files on your local computer.
+A file can be transferred from one location to another by copying it, just as you copy files on your local computer.

 The content and data of the database can be accessed and requested by plugin files but the database itself can not be copied to another location like you would do it with a file.

-To understand it better, I am going to explain it with an analogy.
+To understand it better, I will explain it with an analogy.

-In that apartment you have furniture which you can place wherever you want:
+In that apartment, you have furnitures that you can place wherever you want:

 Database Analogy

 The apartment is the database; the types of furniture are the database data organized in so-called tables.
-You can arrange the furniture/table data, but you can not move the apartment/database to another location.
+You can arrange the furniture/table data but not move the apartment/database to another location.
 At least not without extremely technical challenges and much bigger machines;)

 Let’s have a real case example – Push a Plugin.